One killer line in the transcript of Donald Trump's phone call

 There is no such server.
 It is a figment of the President's imagination.

-Mr Trump is also under the mistaken impression that CrowdStrike is a Ukrainian company — he once claimed it was owned by "a very rich Ukrainian" — when it is actually an American company based in Sunnyvale, California.
+Trump is also under the mistaken impression that CrowdStrike is a Ukrainian company — he once claimed it was owned by "a very rich Ukrainian" — when it is actually an American company based in Sunnyvale, California.

-So, in the quote above he is asking Mr Zelensky to launch an official investigation into a mad conspiracy theory.
+So, in the quote above he is asking Zelensky to launch an official investigation into a mad conspiracy theory.

-Mr Zelensky was nevertheless receptive to Mr Trump's request, and said Ukraine was "open for any future co-operation".
-He mentioned his staff had already interacted with Mr Trump's personal lawyer and adviser, Rudy Giuliani.
+Zelensky was nevertheless receptive to Trump's request, and said Ukraine was "open for any future co-operation".
+He mentioned his staff had already interacted with Trump's personal lawyer and adviser, Rudy Giuliani.

 Zelensky: "I will personally tell you that one of my assistants spoke with Mr Giuliani just recently and we are hoping very much that Mr Giuliani will be able to travel to Ukraine, and we will meet once he comes to Ukraine.
 I just wanted to assure you once again that you have nobody but friends around us.
 I will make sure that I surround myself with the best and most experienced people.
 I also wanted to tell you that we are friends.
 We are great friends and you, Mr President, have friends in our country, so we can continue our strategic partnership.
 I also plan to surround myself with great people and in addition to that investigation, I guarantee as the President of Ukraine that all the investigations will be done openly and candidly.
 That I can assure you."